VBhojawala/vbhojawala.github.io/pages/python/01_GettingStarted/07_Calendar.md

 <div id="tut-content">
     <ul>
         <li> It outputs calendar as, cal program in UNIX. </li>
-        <li> Calendar function and classes uses Gregorian calendar which can be extended in both directions indefinitely. </li>
+        <li> Calendar function and classes uses Gregorian calendar which can be extended in both directions infinitely. </li>
         <li> It provides iterators to iterate through calendar days. </li>
         <li> By default Monday is first day of the week and sunday is last day of week. </li>
     </ul>